-Giniling means "ground meat" but it's also the name for a ground pork dish cooked with a blend of diced vegetables made up of carrots, potatoes, onions, and peas.
-Needless to say, but I will say it - it's very scrumptious!
+Giniling means "ground meat" but it's also the name for a Filipino dish cooked with a blend of diced vegetables including carrots, potatoes, onions, and peas.
+This easy beef and pork giniling recipe will show you how to make a basic version which gives you lots of room for customizations.

 This recipe makes a basic giniling that will last for a few days.
-It's a versatile dish traditionally eaten with white rice but it's utilized to enhance other Filipino food such as empanadas or eggplant omelets (see: tortang talong recipe).
+It's a versatile dish traditionally eaten with white rice but it's used to expand on other Filipino food such as empanadas or eggplant omelets (see: tortang talong recipe).

 Jump to: